 Located on the shores of Lake Ontario is the iconic CN Tower.
 This famous landmark stands 553 meters high and is one of the tallest structures in the world.
 The tower is home to various attractions, such as the revolving 360 restaurant, and the Glass Floor.
 It offers breathtaking views of the city and beyond.
 Visible from everywhere in the city, the tower is lit up in different colours each night.

 3. Niagara Falls

-Niagra Falls is perhaps Canada’s most famous natural sites.
+Niagra Falls is perhaps Canada’s most famous natural site and one of the best places to visit in Canada.
 Located on the border with the USA, it drops over 57 meters into the Niagara Gorge.
 Conveniently located near Toronto, millions visit each year.
 Each season brings something new to this popular attraction.
 In the summer there are various boat tours and the Clifton Hill SkyWheel.
-In the winters, if you’re lucky, you might be able to see the falls completely frozen.
+In the winter, if you’re lucky, you might be able to see the falls completely frozen.